IT-1026 Introduction to Computing

 3 Credits

-Learn to solve business problems by designing, coding, and testing programming solutions using a current high-level programming language.
-Learn and apply standard language constructs, control flow, and beginning object-oriented programming concepts.
+Students learn to solve business problems by designing, coding, and testing programming solutions in high-level programming languages.
+Emphasis is placed on language constructs, control flow, and introductory object-oriented concepts, with integration of AI-assisted programming tools to enhance learning and practice.

 Lecture: 2 hours.
 Laboratory: 2 hours